 When it comes to cost per click, advertisers are always trying to find the cheapest solution to get the maximum exposure.
-Since Google AdWords is extremely popular with advertisers, the average cost per click on the network has been increasing every month.
-As more and more people start to use AdWords, this means the price of keywords keep getting higher and higher.
+Since Google Ads is extremely popular with advertisers, the average cost per click on the network has been increasing every month.
+As more and more people start to use Google Ads, this means the price of keywords keep getting higher and higher.

 Compare this to Bing PPC, and it’s the exact opposite.
-Bing isn’t that well known or used, which means you can often get incredibly cheap clicks compared to AdWords.
-If the keywords you want to target on AdWords are very expensive, then it will often be cheaper on Bing.
+Bing isn’t that well known or used, which means you can often get incredibly cheap clicks compared to other PPC networks.
+If the keywords you want to target on networks such as Google Ads are very expensive, then they will often be cheaper on Bing.
 This can be a useful way to drive traffic to your website while saving a considerable amount of money.
 Combine this with the fact that your ad will display on both Bing and Yahoo search engines; it sounds like you’re getting excellent value for money.

-Although cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on AdWords.
+Although cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on Google Ads.
 You just need to know what you’re looking for.
-When you can bid for cheap keywords on AdWords, it can sometimes seem pointless as to why you would use Bing instead.
+When you can bid on cheap popular keywords on larger PPC networks, it can sometimes seem pointless as to why you would use Bing instead.
 After all a low searched keyword on Google is probably going to get 10 times the traffic compared to Bing.